balukarthiga/NMIOT/README.md

 Innovations in air quality monitoring systems continue to evolve, driven by the growing awareness of the health impacts of air pollution and the need for accurate, real-time information to support public health and environmental policies.

+ AIR QUALITY MONITORING USING TINKERCAD
+PHASE 3 : PROJECT DEVELOPMENT
+Developing an air quality monitoring project using Tinkercad is a great way to learn about environmental monitoring and IoT (Internet of Things) applications..
+Here's a stepby-step guide to creating an air quality monitoring project using Tinkercad:
+COMPONENTS :
+1. Arduino board (e.g., Arduino Uno)
+2. Gas sensors (e.g., MQ series for CO2, CO, or other gases)
+3. DHT22 or DHT11 temperature and humidity sensor
+4. Breadboard and jumper wires
+5. Display (LCD or LED) or a computer screen for data visualization
+6. A Wi-Fi module (e.g., ESP8266) for wireless data transmission (optional) PROCEDURE :
+1. Set up Tinkercad :
+ Create an account on Tinkercad if you don't have one.
+ Start a new circuit project.
+2. Design the Circuit :
+ Add the Arduino board to your circuit.
+ Connect the gas sensors and DHT22/DHT11 sensor to the Arduino using jumper wires.
+ If you're using a display, add it to the circuit and connect it to the Arduino as well.
+ If you want to implement wireless data transmission, add an ESP8266 module and connect it to the Arduino.
+3. Write the Arduino Code :
+ Develop an Arduino sketch (code) that reads data from the gas sensors and the temperature/humidity sensor.
+ Calculate air quality index based on the sensor readings.
+4. Simulate the Circuit :
+ Use Tinkercad's simulation feature to test your circuit and code.
+Make sure the sensor readings and displays work as expected.
+5. Calibration :
+ Calibrate your gas sensors if needed to ensure accurate air quality measurements.
+This often involves exposing the sensors to known gas concentrations.
+6. Data Visualization :
+ If you are transmitting data to a server, set up a way to visualize the data using a web interface or dashboard.
+7. Testing :
+ Test your project thoroughly in the simulation environment to ensure it's functioning correctly.
+8. Real-world Implementation :
+ Once your project works in the Tinkercad simulation, build the physical circuit using real components.
+ Upload the code to your Arduino board.
+ Install the sensors in the desired location to monitor air quality.
+9. Monitoring and Maintenance :
+ Regularly monitor and maintain your air quality monitoring system.
+ Address any issues or recalibrate sensors if necessary.